maxpower-ndrd/nuTypeahead.js/README.md

 Of course, you can download the entire src as zip or git clone it.

 Example usage shows how to use a trigger character and a remote data source.
-The original examples using arrays and other data source shoudl still work.
+The original examples using arrays and other data source should still work.

 Important Notes
 ---------------